 CA Rajender Handa

-No Person shall, take or accept from any other person (herein after called “depositor)any loans or deposits otherwise than by an account payee cheque or account payee draft if:-
+No person shall take or accept from any other person (herein referred to as the depositor), any loan or deposit or any specified sum, otherwise than by an account payee cheque or account payee bank draft or use of electronic clearing system through a bank account, if,—

-(a) The amount of such loan or the aggregate amount of such loan and deposit, is Rs.20,000/- or more, or
+(a) the amount of such loan or deposit or specified sum or the aggregate amount of such loan, deposit and specified sum; or

-(b) On the date of taking or accepting such loan or deposit, any loan or deposit accepted earlier by such person from the depositor is remaining unpaid is Rs.20,000/- or more
+(b) on the date of taking or accepting such loan or deposit or specified sum, any loan or deposit or specified sum taken or accepted earlier by such person from the depositor is remaining unpaid (whether repayment has fallen due or not), the amount or the aggregate amount remaining unpaid; or

-The provisions of this section shall not apply to any loan or deposit taken or accepted from or any loan or deposit taken or accepted by,
+The provisions of this section shall not apply to any loan or deposit or specified sum taken or accepted from, or any loan or deposit or specified sum taken or accepted by,

 (ii) Any banking company, post office saving bank or cooperative bank